 CARF is an international program.
 It is not a government agency.
-JCAHO is an American non-profit (don’t be fooled by their tax status folks).
+JCAHO is an American non-profit (be cautious about when making snap judgments about programs just on their tax status).
 I want to spin you back to the housing crisis of 2008 and its aftermath.
 We learned about how high-interest mortgages were given to people without the means to pay for them, and that those crap mortgages were chopped up and sold as investments with AAA ratings (the highest rating, and often the only ones that state pension and certain retirement funds can buy).
 These mortgages were highly volatile, but only a handful of people knew that because the rating agencies (S&P, Moody’s, and the Fitch Group) rated B and C investments as AAA.
 When people couldn’t pay their mortgages, those investment products’ value plummeted.
 Several banks failed, the insurance companies teetered on the brink and our economy pulled the rest of the world into the Great Recession (for more on this, read “All the Devils are Here” or “The Big Short”).
 The rating agencies failed to do their job and protect the public.

-CARF and JCAHO have failed to properly rate treatment programs.
-There are terrible programs all over the country that brag about their CARF and/or JCAHO accreditation, and proudly display it on their websites.
+One might argue that CARF and the Joint Commission have failed to properly rate treatment programs.
+There are terrible programs all over the country that brag about their CARF and/or Joint Commission accreditation, and proudly display it on their websites.
 These are not government agencies, but private companies.
 Their first goal is money, not consumer protection.
-Here is how the process works:
+Here is how the process seems to work:

-- The treatment program contacts CARF or JCAHO.
+- The treatment program contacts CARF and/or the Joint Commission.

 - The treatment program pays a fee for the inspection and accreditation (this is a classic conflict of interest folks).

 - CARF or JCAHO come out for a multi-day inspection.
 They usually let the program know in advance when they are coming.

 - The treatment program spends the weeks leading up to the inspection getting their notes in order, cleaning the floors, making sure that files are locked, checking fire extinguishers, and getting paperwork signed that says that emergency drills and policy reviews have been conducted.